 Worldwide, cases of cyberattacks and data breaches are on the rise.
 According to a study conducted at the University of Maryland’ Clark School, hackers are trying to break into your internet connected PC at a near-constant rate of every 39 seconds.
 No one is safe from online threats.
 Cyberthreats have changed significantly over the past decade.
+So alogn with antivirus software, there is a need for cybersecurity tools too.
 We are no longer dealing with less sophisticated versions of viruses, trojans, and worms.

 Newer, More Sophisticated Threats

 In a constantly evolving threat landscape, older cybersecurity measures such as detection-based antivirus software are no longer sufficient.
 Traditional antivirus software can only detect and remove known malware and does not provide protection against emerging, more sophisticated cybersecurity threats.

 Here are 5 major cybersecurity threats facing the public in 2021:

 1. AI-Enhanced Cyberthreats

 Intelligent technologies have disrupted many industries, and the IT security sector has not been spared.
 AI technology has the potential to take cyberattacks up many notches and cybercriminals are leveraging the tech to enhance attacks.
 Hackers are using intelligent technologies such as AI and machine learning to launch complex and adaptive cyberattacks.
 AI makes cybersecurity threats smarter and slows detection and response by your security software significantly.

 Cryptocurrencies have introduced a new type of threat in our cyberspace.
 Cryptojacking uses malicious code that allows cybercriminals to hack into your computer and use it to secretly mine cryptocurrencies.
 Cryptojacking code works in the background as you continue using your computer normally, most users don’t suspect a thing.
 This technique puts your security at risk and can cause major performance issues.